We may earn affiliate commissions for the recommended products. Learn more.

 The research team and I monitored Hostinger's and Bluehost's uptime and response time for around 2 months to see how reliable these providers are.

-As for response time, Hostinger was quite mediocre, scoring 511ms average response time.
+As for the response time, Hostinger scored a 175ms average response time.
 At the same time, the speed was quite stable apart from one bigger peak.

-In the same period, Bluehost had a 99.63% uptime, which is still a very good result and generally expected.
+Bluehost had 100% uptime as well, which is a great result and is generally expected.

-The average server response was not as good as uptime, with the average being 971ms.
-This is higher than the industry average, and not as good as with Hostinger.
+The average server response was just as good as the uptime, with the average being 154ms.
+This is higher than the industry average and slightly better than Hostinger’s.

-Overall, both providers proved to be reliable, and that is what matters here the most.
+Overall, both providers proved to be reliable, and that is what matters the most.

 Website speed

-To test how fast the providers load websites, I've created similar websites and ran them through the test.
-Hostinger results were more than 2 times better.
+To test how fast the providers load websites, I've created two similar websites on both hosting providers and tested them both.
+The results show that Hostinger outperforms Bluehost.

 When testing speed, we are looking at two things:

-As for Bluehost, it's using old and reliable tech without jumping into the newest stuff.
-That's why caching is only very basic, and PHP versions are updated more slowly.
-Also, it has servers only in the US.
-So if your audience is in Europe or Asia, it won't be the optimal choice for you.
+Bluehost is using old and reliable tech without jumping into the newest stuff.
+That's why caching is only very basic, and PHP versions are updated slower than other providers.
+Moreover, it only has servers in the US.
+So if your audience is in Europe or Asia, it might not be an optimal choice for you.

-Altogether, both providers show good results when it comes to speed, but Hostinger is still significantly faster.
+Altogether, both providers show good results when it comes to speed, but Hostinger is significantly faster.

 Stress testing

-To find out if the websites are good if many visitors come in, I sent 50 Virtual Users to the site at once.
+To find out if websites hosted by Bluehost are stable when many visitors come in, I sent 50 virtual users to the site at once for 5 minutes and 12 seconds.
 This puts a lot of pressure on the server, highlighting all the problems that providers might have.

 All in all, Hostinger is the frontrunner in almost every performance-related aspect of this comparison.
 It is the most efficient host with 100% uptime, fast page loading, and powerful servers.
 However, Bluehost does not fall very far behind and still stays one of the best-performing hosts on the market.